Ave-Wat/Scheme-Interpreter/README.md

 # Scheme-Interpreter
 To use the Scheme intepreter on Replit, clone the repository using the button below.
-To run a Scheme file, type: ./interperter < (filename).scm
+To run a Scheme file, type: "./interperter < (filename).scm" in the terminal.
+To run the provided test scheme files, run "./test-m" or "./test-e" in the terminal.

 [![Run on Repl.it](https://repl.it/badge/github/Ave-Wat/Scheme-Interpreter)](https://repl.it/github/Ave-Wat/Scheme-Interpreter)